 "Peace is allowing two or more truths to share the same moment."

-From, "One Eye on the Ocean: The Memoir of an Empath" by Aaron Williamson
+From, "One Eye on the Ocean: A Memoir" by Aaron Williamson

 Words have always been my first, best friend.
 Or was it trees?
 My dad told this story many times, in gatherings of new friends, that my first real word was "tree".
 So you see, I don't recall anymore, which came first.
 But in all honesty, it seems like they came together.

 I became a writer upon the publication of my first work at the age of seven, when my supper-club-waitress-mother had worked her magic with one of her regulars who happened to have a small gossip/local interest column in the Billings Gazette.
 She knew he'd be dining there on a particular night, and so she gave him the one and only manuscript copy of my newly-penned Dracula story, written in several chapters.
 Of course, each chapter was one sentence, but hey, I was seven.

 He reprinted the entire thrilling tale (spelling and all) of how that most famous vampire preyed upon my grandmother's scary neighbor, Rita Potrazz, who lived on a quaint street named Colorado Avenue in Black Eagle, Montana.
 My world premier novel was in print (my name unfortunately misspelled,

 setting me up for an early dose of publishing reality) and my career had begun.